-The annual cost of driving easily runs into £1,000s.
-Even if you've a good little runner, insurance, MOTs, breakdown cover, parking and fuel all quickly clock up the pounds.
-Yet you can save on all of them.
+The annual cost of driving can easily run into the £1,000s.
+Even if you've a good little runner, insurance, MOTs, breakdown cover, parking and fuel quickly clock up the pounds.
+Yet it's possible to save on all of them.
 Our MoneySaving motoring checklist has 55 tips to help drive down costs while keeping you safe and legal on the road.

 The minimum level of cover to legally drive on the road is known as 'third party' insurance.